scottbrady91/scottbrady91/README.md

 **I help developers learn OAuth and web security.**

-I'm an **Engineering Manager at ClearBank** and a **Pluralsight Author**.
+I'm a **Director of Engineering at ClearBank** and a **Pluralsight Author**.
 I specialize in IdentityServer and all things Authentication, Identity, OAuth, and OpenID Connect.

 In my day job at ClearBank, I'm an Engineering Manager for one of the Faster Payments teams.
 I'm currently taking a break from the identity world to focus on my leadership skills.